janakhpon/janakhpon/README.md

 - **Engineering Intern – Thibi.co**
   *Apr – May 2020*
-  Created Myanmar's first COVID-19 data dashboard using React, D3, and Leaflet.
+  Created COVID-19 data dashboard for Myanmar using React, D3, and Leaflet.

 ---